Scarlett (given name)

 Scarlett is a feminine given name.
-The color scarlet symbolizes courage, passion, force, joy and heat.
-The cardinals of the Roman Catholic Church wear scarlet as a color of the blood of Christ and the Christian martyrs.
 It gained popularity due to the character Scarlett O'Hara in Margaret Mitchell's best-selling novel Gone with the Wind and the film adaptation.
 The name has been well used in recent years for girls in the United Kingdom and in the United States.

 The name also has associations with the bright red color scarlet.
-Scarlett originated as an occupation surname, designating a person who sold scarlet, a luxury wool cloth produced in Medieval Europe.
+Scarlett originated as an occupation surname, designating a person who sold scarlet, a luxury wool cloth produced in medieval Europe.
 The word is thought to derive from the Arabic siklāt, referring to silks dyed with kermes.